 In addition to the damages for medical bills, you can typically claim damages for any other harms you suffered because of the accident.
 This can include the cost of any lost wages if the injury was severe enough to cause you to miss work.
 Pay stubs and bank records can help prove these damages.
 Regardless of the extent of your lost wages and medical expenses, your case likely includes pain and suffering damages which you can also claim in court.
 These damages are more complicated to prove, but your attorney can help you with your case.

 Call Our Miami Scooter Rental Lawyers for a Free Case Consultation

-If you suffered serious injuries in an accident while riding on an electric rental scooter in the Miami area, call The Law Offices of Prosper Shaked today.
+If you suffered serious injuries in an accident while riding on an electric rental scooter in the Miami area, call Prosper Shaked Accident Injury Attorneys PA today.
 Our Miami scooter rental lawyer may be able to file your scooter accident case against the negligent driver that caused your injuries and fight to get you the compensation you need to pay for medical expenses, reimburse you for lost wages, and cover the pain and suffering in your accident case.
 For a free legal consultation, call our law offices today at (305) 694-2676.